 Students have an opportunity to grow spiritually, intellectually, socially, and personally by studying abroad.
 Through ACU's study abroad opportunities, students will visit new places, gain new cultural perspectives, and strengthen their relationship with God.
-Class will be held on a weekly basis to allow for attendance to be taken and for regular interaction between the instructor and the student.

 Only ACU students, faculty, and staff are eligible to participate in ACU sponsored study abroad opportunities.
 Prior to enrolling, students must complete the Study Abroad Application and complete the application process, including submission of all payments, forms, documents, legal releases, and proof of coverage of comprehensive health insurance for international travel (this should include medical evacuation and repatriation as required).
 This policy is strictly enforced.
 The university reserves the right to deny or withdraw approval for any student and/or limit the number of students allowed to participate at any given time or location.